Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/HDRP-Features.md

 - [Ray-Traced Reflections](Ray-Traced-Reflections.md) is a replacement for [screen space reflection](Override-Screen-Space-Reflection.md) that uses a ray-traced reflection technique that can use off-screen data.
 - [Ray-Traced Shadows](Ray-Traced-Shadows.md) replace shadow maps for Directional, Point, and Area [Lights](Light-Component.md).
 - [Recursive Ray Tracing](Ray-Tracing-Recursive-Rendering.md) replaces the rendering pipeline for Meshes.
 Meshes that use this feature cast refraction and reflection rays recursively.
+- [Ray-Traced Subsurface Scattering](Ray-Traced-Scattering.md) is an alternative to [Subsurface-Scattering](Subsurface-Scattering.md) that can make use of off-screen data.

 <a name="Camera"></a>